faruktezcan/openwrt-ram-root/README.md

 # openwrt-ram-root
-Extroot using ramfs with  backup&amp;restore option
+Extroot using tmpfs with  backup&amp;restore option